-You can customize the form address subfields as follows:
+You can customize the form address field as follows:

-In your Form Editor you can customize the address field anyway you like.
+In your Form Editor, you can customize the address field any way you like.
 You have the options to specify which subfields are required.
 The Address field consists out of six subfields.
-In Edit Field → Advanced you can also set which subfields will appear in the form, as well as the available countries, the instructions of the fourth subfield (region or state) and the default country.
+In Edit Field you can also set which subfields will appear in the form, as well as the available countries and the default country.

 1. To start with, simply add the Address field on your form and customize it in the Edit Field panel, on the left.
-If you choose to set the Address field as required, all of its subfields will also be set as required.
-With the option Required Subfields, however, you can set some of the subfields to be optional, by unchecking them in the dropdown list.
-This way, form users will no longer be restraint to fill in each subfield before submitting the form.
+With the option Required Fields, you can set some of the subfields to be required, by checking them in the dropdown list.
+This way, form users will no longer be a restraint to fill in each subfield before submitting the form.
 This is very useful when you want to build a profile for each of your contacts, but do not require all of the address details.

-3. If you want to leave out some subfields from the Address field, go to Edit Field → Advanced → Visible Subfields and uncheck the subfields you don’t need, in the dropdown list.
-If you want to use all subfields at a later time, press Check All and all the subfields will reappear in your form.
+3. If you want to leave out some subfields, go to Options –Visible Subfields and uncheck the subfields you don’t need, in the dropdown list.
+If you want to use all subfields at a later time, press All, and all the subfields will reappear in your form.

 Take note that every time you add an Address field, it will initially appear with all of its six subfields.

-4. In the Country subfield you can select from 202 available countries and international entities.
+4. You can select from 250 available countries and international entities.
 You can uncheck some of them in the Edit Field panel, depending on your needs.
-To uncheck them all, go to Advanced → Available Countries and simply press Uncheck all, on top of the dropdown list, although the United States will remain, as there has to be at least one country available.
-You have also the option to check all countries back.
+To uncheck them all, go to Available Countries and simply None, on top of the dropdown list.
+You have also the option to check All countries back.

-6. If you want to use the Region or State option, notice that it only changes the instructions of the subfield from Region to State or vice versa.
-If you want to use your form on global scale, where some form users might come from region divided nations or states, such as the United States or Mexico, you could use Translations and write down your own instructions, like for example “Region/State”.
+6. If you want to use the Region/State/County option, notice that it only changes the instructions of the subfield.
+If you want to use your form on a global scale, where some form users might come from region divided nations or states, such as the United States or Mexico, you could use Translations and write down your own instructions, like for example “Region/State”.
 The same goes for the Postal/Zip label.